kubernetes-sigs/scheduler-plugins/kep/tbd-peaks-power-aware-scheduling/README.md

 - Choose a suitable weight for PEAKS plugin in kube-scheduler configuration: This is specific to the environment configuration.
   - If the K8s cluster nodes are running using non-renewable energy sources, then a high weightage for PEAKS plugin can result into reduced CO2 emissions

+### Pre-requisite modules
+- Prometheus
+  - For energy metrics collection
+- Load-watcher
+  - For collecting node usage metrics exported after processing metrics received from source
+- Node-exporter
+  - Source of node usage metrics
+- Kepler
+  - Source of energy consumption metrics

 ### Use-cases (that save energy using PEAKS plugin)
 Below use-case scenarios demonstrate energy savings using PEAKS scheduler plugin over default kube-scheduler.
-- Scaling of a pod (via Horizontal Pod Autoscaler):
+- Scaling of a Pod (via Horizontal Pod Autoscaler):
   - On a K8s cluster with heterogeneous node configurations (resulting in the energy efficiency of the nodes not being the same), a deployment configured with HPA packs the pods on nodes using PEAKS scheduler plugin vs. spreads the pods on nodes using default kube-scheduler.
     - Since energy savings decrease with the increased use of energy ineffecient nodes, PEAKS plugin favours pod placement on energy efficient nodes over pod placement on energy inefficient nodes.
   - Below graph demonstrates energy saving while auto scaling pods with HPA controller ![PEAKS with HPA](./PEAKS_with_HPA.png)